AVE Cities (AVExperience)

 CENTRE - EASTERN SPAIN CONNECTION

-The Madrid-east coast corridor of the AVE offers a daily high-speed train service that includes numerous trains which directly link Madrid and Valencia in 95 minutes.
+Madrid-Valencia line The Madrid-east coast corridor of the AVE offers a daily high-speed train service that includes numerous trains which directly link Madrid and Valencia in 95 minutes.
 Perfect for visiting places such as the spectacular City of Arts and Sciences in Valencia.
-Thanks to the success of this line, people arriving on cruises in Valencia will soon be able to enjoy a trip on the high-speed train to Madrid to visit the Prado Museum, and return within the same day.
+Thanks to the success of this line, people arriving on cruise ships in Valencia will soon be able to enjoy a trip on the high-speed train to Madrid to visit the Prado Museum, and return within the same day.
 All the other trains on this line also stop at Cuenca and Requena-Utiel.
 Madrid-Alicante line A daily AVE high-speed service takes you from Madrid to Alicante in just over two hours and a half.
 Alicante is situated in the heart of the Costa Blanca and is one of the main tourist destinations in the Levante area.
 The historic quarter and Santa Bárbara Castle are a must.
 The train also stops at Cuenca, Albacete and Villena.

 CENTRE - NORTH OF SPAIN CONNECTION

 The AVE trains offer a full array of services, as well as a firm commitment to punctuality.
-A range of restaurant options, café, films, music channels, entertainment activities for children, free internet connection (available soon), special group prices, discounts at museums, and a full timetable of services with guaranteed punctuality... are just some of the things to enjoy on your journey.
+A range of restaurant options, café, films, music channels, entertainment activities for children, free Internet connection (available soon), special group prices, discounts at museums, and a full timetable of services with guaranteed punctuality... are just some of the things to enjoy on your journey.
 Now there is no excuse not to come and explore Spain –while you enjoy its stunning landscapes from the train window.
 Don't think twice –come with your friends or family and take the train.
 The AVE railway network is constantly being expanded, and more and more cities are being added to the list.